She had just finished loading the dishwasher when she felt it.

 “You forgot these.”

 He was holding the box of bullets.
 Dipped in herbs, they wouldn’t stop it, but they might slow it a bit.
 At least, she hoped it would.
-She loaded the gun as he passed her each one, solemnly and quickly.
+She pulled the gun from her apron pocket and loaded it as he passed her each one, solemnly and quickly.

 He put his hand in hers and she pulled him down the stairs, both of them quiet and hardly daring to breath.
 They entered the garage, her first, then him.
 She put his helmet on him, even as she felt him trembling.
 She paused a moment to look into his face, his eyes shining in the dim light coming through the open doorway into the house.

 “Beloved.”
 She kissed him softly on the forehead, then reached up, unclasping the necklace.
 She dropped it around his neck, tucking it carefully into his shirt.
 Her hand caressed his brow, lingering a moment.

 He nodded, still shaking.
 Unable to speak, but trying.